lime-rt/lime/doc/usermanual.rst

 file with wavelength in the first column and opacity in the second column.
-Currently LIME uses the same tables as RATRAN from Ossenkopf and Henning (1994), and so the wavelength should be given in microns (1e-6 meters) and the opacity in cm2/g.
+Currently LIME uses the same tables as RATRAN from Ossenkopf and Henning (1994), and so the wavelength should be given in microns (1e-6 meters) and the opacity in cm^2/g.
 This is the only place in LIME where SI units are not used.
-The moldatfile and dust parameters are optional in the sense that at least one of them (or both) should be set.
 There is no default value.
 A future version of LIME may allow spatial variance of the dust opacities, so that opacities can be given as function of x, y, and z.